-For years, big tech companies such as Google and Facebook have been dishing out free software for people to use on their websites.
+For years, companies such as Google, Facebook and Amazon have been dishing out free software for people to use on their websites.

 From analytics to video embeds to maps, these third-party scripts provide website owners with a host of amazing functionality, often with a single line of code.

-It’s only recently that web developers (myself included) started waking up to the real cost of all these free tools: the unmitigated harvesting of personal data across the internet which is bad news for all of us living in an increasingly algorithm-driven world.
+It’s only over the past few years that web developers (myself included) started waking up to the real cost of all these free tools: the unmitigated harvesting of personal data across the internet which is bad news for all of us living in an increasingly algorithm-driven world.